xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/r.md

 This affects the way PCRE that processes \B, \b, \D, \d, \S, \s,  \W,
 \w,  and  some  of  the POSIX character classes.

 | 1 | Unicode  properties are  used to classify characters. |
 | --- | ---  |
 | 0 | Only ASCII characters are recognized. |

-Implementation Note: this option is implemented by setting or not setting the PCRE_UCP option when calling pcre_compile().
+**Implementation Note**: this option is implemented by setting or not setting the PCRE_UCP option when calling pcre_compile().
 More information can be found in the PCRE documentation.

 #### Examples